Manojkumar-Siva/Palindrome/README.md

 ```
 ## Output:
 ![](./o1.png)
 ![](./o2.png)

 ## Result:
-Thus the C# program to display whether the given string is Palindrome or not is executed successfully.
+Thus a C# program to display whether the given string is Palindrome or not is executed successfully.